Resigning at home can feel like stepping off a solid pavement onto a moving walkway. Exciting, but only if you know where it’s going.

 Finally, do a practical “reality check” on the employer.
 Are they operating in the same place they claim to?
 Are they hiring for growth, or replacing frequent leavers?
 A little due diligence now can save months of stress later.

 A job offer is not the same as a full contract.
-Before we resign, we should request the complete employment contract and read it like we’d read a tenancy agreement.
-If something is unclear, we ask, and we get the answer in writing.
+Before you resign, you should request the complete employment contract and read it like you’d read a tenancy agreement.
+If something is unclear, ask, and get the answer in writing.

 Here are the contract points that most often cause trouble after arrival: